Rishabh53147/ImageCaptionGenerationUsingRNN-CNN/README.md

 ## Dataset Loading and Setup

 Dataset used in this project is the Flickr8k dataset cloned from github.com/awsaf49/flickr-dataset.
-Itconsists of 8,000 images that are each paired with five different captions which provide clear descriptions of the salient entities and events.
+It consists of 8,000 images that are each paired with five different captions which provide clear descriptions of the salient entities and events.